Thomas

 district 2 - U.S. Rep. Joe Neguse (D)

-Joe Neguse represents the Boulder area in Congress and is serving his third term. a member of the Natural Resources, Rules, and Judiciary committees, Neguse is a graduate of the University of Colorado Boulder and holds a law degree from there as well.
+Joe Neguse represents the Boulder area in Congress and is serving his fourth term.
+A member of the Natural Resources, Rules, and Judiciary committees, Neguse is a graduate of the University of Colorado Boulder and holds a law degree from there as well.
 The Congressman is married and the father of one.

 Thomas Take: Safe Bet Democrat